RSS feed logo RSS Feed | About Pantz.org

 Below are one off lines that perform different tasks at a command prompt.
 The commands can use any number of programs usually found on some type of Unix machine.
 Things like awk or perl.

-Warning: These lines were tested on Linux with a bash shell.
-Your milage may vary with your version of *nix and your shell.
-Also the different programs (mostly GNU) used here may be different versions on your system and may work differently or use different command line options.
-If need be check your man pages to adapt the commands below to your distro.
+Warning: These lines were tested on Linux with a bash shell using the GNU versions of each piece of software.
+Your mileage may vary with your version of *nix and your shell.
+The different programs (mostly GNU) used here may be different versions or not the GNU version on your system.
+This means they may work differently or use (or not have) different command line options.
+If need be check your man pages to adapt the commands below to your OS.

-Any awk statements below assume the awk defauts which is spliting fields on spaces unless specified with -F. If using the awk statement and you want to work on a file instead of stdin then put a filename at the end of the awk statement.
+Any awk statements below assume the awk defaults which is spiting fields on spaces unless specified with -F. If using the awk statement and you want to work on a file instead of stdin then put a filename at the end of the awk statement.
 FYI: Awk refers to lines from files as "Records" and each "Record" has "fields".
-"Fields" are sections of characters (words) with delimeters between them.
+"Fields" are sections of characters (words) with delimiters between them.

 Print the total number of lines that have the name Bill.